Slavery in antiquity: Egypt

-Ancient Greece
+Greece

 The study of slavery in Ancient Greece remains a complex subject, in part because of the many different levels of servility, from traditional chattel slave through various forms of serfdom, such as helots, penestai, and several other classes of non-citizens.

 Most philosophers of classical antiquity defended slavery as a natural and necessary institution.
 Aristotle believed that the practice of any manual or banausic job should disqualify the practitioner from citizenship.
 Quoting Euripides, Aristotle declared all non-Greeks slaves by birth, fit for nothing but obedience.

 By the late 4th century BCE passages start to appear from other Greeks, especially in Athens, which opposed slavery and suggested that every person living in a city-state had the right to freedom subject to no one, except those laws decided using majoritarianism.
 Alcidamas, for example, said: "God has set everyone free.
 No one is made a slave by nature."
 Furthermore, a fragment of a poem of Philemon also shows that he opposed slavery.

 Greece in pre-Roman times consisted of many independent city-states, each with its own laws.
 All of them permitted slavery, but the rules differed greatly from region to region.
 Greek slaves had some opportunities for emancipation, though all of these came at some cost to their masters.
 The law protected slaves, and though a slave's master had the right to beat him at will, a number of moral and cultural limitations existed on excessive use of force by masters.

-In Ancient Athens, about 30% of the population were slaves.
+In ancient Athens, about 10-30% of the population were slaves.
 The system in Athens encouraged slaves to save up to purchase their freedom, and records survive of slaves operating businesses by themselves, making only a fixed tax-payment to their masters.
 Athens also had a law forbidding the striking of slaves—if a person struck an apparent slave in Athens, that person might find himself hitting a fellow-citizen, because many citizens dressed no better.
 It startled other Greeks that Athenians tolerated back-chat from slaves (Old Oligarch, Constitution of the Athenians).
 Pausanias (writing nearly seven centuries after the event) states that Athenian slaves fought together with Athenian freemen in the Battle of Marathon, and the monuments memorialize them.
 Spartan serfs, Helots, could win freedom through bravery in battle.
 Plutarch mentions that during the Battle of Salamis Athenians did their best to save their "women, children and slaves".

 On the other hand, much of the wealth of Athens came from its silver mines at Laurion, where slaves, working in extremely poor conditions, produced the greatest part of the silver (although recent excavations seem to suggest the presence of free workers at Laurion).
 During the Peloponnesian War between Athens and Sparta, twenty thousand Athenian slaves, including both mine-workers and artisans, escaped to the Spartans when their army camped at Decelea in 413 BC.

 Other than flight, resistance on the part of slaves occurred only rarely.
 GEM de Ste.
 Croix gives two reasons: